marozzocom/concurrent/README.md

 # Experiment with React SuspenseList and concurrent mode
 This example shows how [SuspenseList](https://reactjs.org/docs/concurrent-mode-reference.html#suspenselist) can be used to control how asynchronously loaded components are rendered.

-This example renders 30 random numbers ranging from 0 to 99 that take a random time to "load" from zero to five seconds, simulating network latency.
+This example renders 30 numbers that take a random time to "load" from zero to five seconds, simulating network latency.
 By changing the provided settings you can change in which order React renders these elements.

 The showing of spinner is also controlled with React Suspense and it is not part of the actual component displaying the number.